This package contains art, text, or software code produced using generative AI.

 Creating Custom Gems

-2. Add Active Effects you want to activate when the gem is socketed.
+gem(or any subtype you flagged as a gem in the settings dialog). - Add Active Effects you want to activate when the gem is socketed.
 The module keeps them disabled on the gem itself and toggles them on for the host item.

-3. (Optional) Add Activities (e.g., strikes, save DCs, resource uses).
+- (Optional) Add Activities (e.g., strikes, save DCs, resource uses).
 Simple Sockets extends loot items so these are preserved and copied to the host when socketed.

-4. Distribute gems via the `SC - Gems` compendium or your own collections.
+SC - Gemscompendium or your own collections.

-If a gem temporarily loses its `gem` subtype, the module stashes its effects and activities so you do not lose any work.
+If a gem temporarily loses its gem subtype, the module stashes its effects and activities so you do not lose any work.